Exploring the Alphabet of English Idioms: A Journey through ‘R’

 Justifications:

 This is an idiom because it means to wake up and start being active, often used as a cheerful or motivating phrase.
-The phrase uses "rise" and "shine" metaphorically to encourage someone to begin their day, not in a literal sense, making it idiomatic.
+The idiom uses "rise" and "shine" metaphorically to encourage someone to begin their day, not in a literal sense, making it idiomatic.

 Origin: